Condition of Iranian Women under the Clerics' Rule

 complete equality with man.

-in the political process.
+the political process.

-hold any position they desire or are capable of.
+any position they desire or are capable of.

-In the 16 years of the rule of the ") jurisprudent" of
+In the 16 years of the rule of the ") jurisprudent" of the

-the Islamic Republic, women's rights have been completely violated,
+Islamic Republic, women's rights have been completely violated,

-but with a few exceptions, our women have been inactive, apathetic
+but with a few exceptions, our women have been inactive,

-the rights of our women.
+regain the rights of our women.